The WHET Lab logo was created in collaboration with renowned natural history illustrator Uko Gorter.

-The Whale Habitat, Ecology, and Telemetry (WHET) Lab focuses on researching whale movements in space and time.
+The Whale Habitat, Ecology, and Telemetry Laboratory (WHET Lab) focuses on researching whale movements in space and time.
 The study of this "movescape" is most often approached from a geographic frame of reference, but our interests also consider environmental, bio-marker, and socio-behavioral dimensions.

 The WHET Lab’s vision is three-pronged, involving: